rixx/books.rixx.de/data/reviews/astrid-lindgren/pippi-in-the-south-seas/index.md

   - 1999-07-01
   did_not_finish: false
   rating: 2
+related_books:
+- book: astrid-lindgren/ronia-the-robbers-daughter
+  text: I think pretty much anything that Astrid Lindgren wrote makes for a better read.
+If you're looking for more stories of strong and wild girls, Ronia the robber's daughter would be a good way to get started.
+- book: astrid-lindgren/pippi-langstrumpf
+  text: If it's the absurd anarchist vibe that you're looking for, try the first part, which is a bit better.
+- book: roald-dahl/matilda
+  text: Matilda is also good for strong unconventional girls.
 ---

 While I generally love everything Astrid Lindgren has written, the Pippi books rank lowest among her books for me.
 Pippi